June 24

 - 1993:

 - The Marlins obtain OF Gary Sheffield and P Rich Rodriguez from the Padres for P Trevor Hoffman, Andres Berumen and Jose Martinez.
-The Fish will give Sheffield a 4-year contract extension in September.
+The Fish will give Sheffield a four-year contract extension in September.

 - The Mets tie an 86-year-old record when they lose to the Cardinals, 8 - 5.
 They have not won two straight games for the 61st consecutive time.

-- After never having had a multi-homer game in his career, dating back to Little League, Giants 2B Robby Thompson hits two home runs in a game for the second day in a row, leading SF to a 17 - 2 win over the Rockies.
+- After never having had a multi-homer game in his career, dating back to Little League, Giants 2B Robby Thompson hits two home runs in a game for the second day in a row, leading San Francisco to a 17 - 2 win over the Rockies.
 Thompson gets five hits on the day for the Giants.

-- 1994 - Aided by a 9-run 6th inning, Houston goes on to defeat the Dodgers, 16 - 4.
+- 1994 - Aided by a nine-run 6th inning, Houston goes on to defeat the Dodgers, 16 - 4.
 1B Jeff Bagwell drives home six of the Astros' runs as he slugs three homers, including two in the 6th inning.
 He is the 28th player in major league history to homer twice in the same inning.

 - 1995 - Phillies 2B Mickey Morandini strokes five hits to lead Philadelphia to a 10 - 9 win over the Cardinals.
-He gets three singles and two doubles, drives home three runs, and scores a pair to help the Phillies maintain their five game lead over Atlanta in the National League East.
+He gets three singles and two doubles, drives home three runs, and scores a pair to help the Phillies maintain their five-game lead over Atlanta in the National League East.

 - 1996:

 - Ron Gant homers on the first pitch and the Cards go on to beat the Braves, 9 - 2, ending John Smoltz's 14-game winning streak.
-Brian Jordan has six RBIs to stop Smoltz, who was trying to match Gaylord Perry's 15 game streak in 1974.
-Smoltz, 4 - 9 against the Cards, has not beaten them since 1992.
+Brian Jordan has six RBIs to stop Smoltz, who was trying to match Gaylord Perry's 15-game streak in 1974.
+Smoltz, 4-9 against the Cards, has not beaten them since 1992.

 - On Oh!
 Henry candy bar day in Montreal, Henry Rodriguez bangs two homers to tie for the National League lead at 25.
 His Expos beat the Pirates, 11 - 3, nine of the runs coming in the 2nd inning.
-Rodriguez adds a single and 2-run double.
+Rodriguez adds a single and two-run double.

 - 1997: